0xchrisw/ai-resume/README.md

 # AI Resume
 Leverage AI to help write and generate your resume

-This is the repository that support the [Heroku app](https://ai-resume-190f5163802b.herokuapp.com/).
+This is the repository that supports the [Heroku app](https://ai-resume-190f5163802b.herokuapp.com/).

 ## Setup
 ```bash